belaventer/healthy-meal-planner/README.md

 Register / Login and Logout functionality taken from the Task Manager Mini Project of [Code Institute](https://codeinstitute.net/) LMS.

 Use of category for flashing messages explanation found in [Teclado Blog](https://blog.teclado.com/flashing-messages-with-flask/).

+Example on how to use AJAX to connect JavaScript and Python found in [Stack Overflow](https://stackoverflow.com/questions/13808187/how-can-i-call-a-specific-function-method-in-a-python-script-from-javascriptjqu)

 ### Acknowledgment